Brand New Bitch: Commercial performance

 "Brand New Bitch" debuted at number eighty-four on the Billboard Canadian Hot 100 for the week ending July 2, 2011.
 It reached its peak position of sixteen for the week ending September 24, 2011.
 The song peaked at number nineteen on the Hot Canadian Digital Songs component chart in October 2011.
 Though its peak positions are unverifiable, "Brand New Bitch" rose to at least 7 on the Canada CHR/Top 40 and number 12 on the Canada Hot AC formats, according to archived charts compiled by Nielsen Broadcast Data Systems.
 In November 2011, "Brand New Bitch" was certified Platinum by Music Canada for digital sales exceeding 80,000 units.

 In the United States, "Brand New Bitch" debuted at number thirty-six on the Billboard Hot Dance Club Songs chart for the week ending October 29, 2011 and peaked at number 3 on the chart dated December 17, 2011.
 It is her fourth consecutive top-ten hit on the chart, and was her last single to appear on the chart as of June 2015.
 The song additionally charted at number twenty-four on the now-defunct Global Dance Songs chart compiled by Billboard which ranked songs by airplay in nightclubs.

 Music video

-The official music video for "Brand New Bitch" was directed by Hannah Lux Davis and premiered August 11, 2011.
-In the video, Anjulie portrays a woman who is resurrected in a laboratory illuminated by neon nightclub-inspired lights, inspired loosely by the story of Frankenstein.
+The official music video for "Brand New Bitch" directed by Hannah Lux Davis, premiered August 11, 2011, has Anjulie portraying a woman who is resurrected in a laboratory illuminated by neon nightclub-inspired lights, inspired loosely by the story of Frankenstein.